FinCEN Files: The art of evading sanctions | DW | 24.09.2020

 But do such sanctions work?
 There has always been some doubt about that.
 The FinCEN Files show once again: Sanctions can be circumvented — with the help of banks and a network of offshore companies.

-For example, the Suspicious Activity Reports (SARs) that banks leaked to the US Treasury Department show that Russian President Vladimir Putin's close friend Arkady Rotenberg is said to have transferred money to Barclays Bank in London through a company called Advantage Alliance.
+The leaked Suspicious Activity Reports (SARs) that banks sent to the US Treasury Department show, for example, that Russian President Vladimir Putin's close friend Arkady Rotenberg is said to have transferred money to Barclays Bank in London through a company called Advantage Alliance.
 It was money with which he later supposedly bought art on a grand scale.
 Among the works purchased was a painting by Belgian surrealist Rene Magritte worth $7.5 million US (€6.4 million).

 The journalists involved in the FinCEN Files investigation — among them reporters from Buzzfeed News, the German public broadcasters NDR and WDR, and the German daily Süddeutsche Zeitung — also revealed that banks might have helped clients with illegal transactions that sent money to and from Iran.
 From 2013 to 2017, Britain's Standard Chartered Bank is reported to have put aside suspicions of breaking US sanctions and allowed through hundreds of millions of dollars.